Paul Sykes (businessman): Philanthropy

 After treatment for the disease at Johns Hopkins, Baltimore in 2000, he funded the construction of a specialist prostate cancer unit at St James's University Hospital, Leeds.
 Sykes donated over £1m to the restoration of the Royal Hall in Harrogate.
 He funded Sir Ranulph Fiennes' expeditions on the Eiger for the British Heart Foundation, as well as the Everest Challenge and Marathon des Sables for Marie Curie Cancer Care raising millions for the charity.

 Sykes now spends most of his time on environmental issues including work with Durrell wildlife conservation trust which is an international body dealing with endangered species.
 He also has an interest in preventing deforestation.

 Personal life

 Sykes married Valeria Robinson in 1967; they divorced after 44 years of marriage.
-Sykes has vowed not to leave any of his fortune to his children, except for buying them houses, to encourage them to make their own way in the world.

-Sykes lives in a property just outside Ripon, North Yorkshire.
+Robinson went on to buy and develop Grantley Hall into one of the UK's most luxurious hotels.

+In 2015 Sykes moved to the island of Jersey, paying £29m for one of the islands finest properties, at the time it was the most expensive property ever sold in the islands history.
+Shortly after moving Sykes paid himself a dividend of £485m, which at the time was the biggest dividend in UK history.

+Sykes is the owner of two yachts, a private plane and a home on the island of Mustique.